Skip to content

 A visitor requests that page, and a few things happen:

-• LiteSpeed looks for the page among its stored cache objects and does not find it
+1. LiteSpeed looks for the page among its stored cache objects and does not find it.

-• The web app dynamically generates a static HTML page while the visitor waits
+3. The web app dynamically generates a static HTML page while the visitor waits.

-• LiteSpeed serves the static HTML page to the visitor
+4. LiteSpeed serves the static HTML page to the visitor.

-• LiteSpeed stores the static HTML page as a cache object for later use
+5. LiteSpeed stores the static HTML page as a cache object for later use.

 A few minutes later, another visitor requests that same page.
 Here's what happens:

-• LiteSpeed looks for the page among its stored cache objects and finds it
+1. LiteSpeed looks for the page among its stored cache objects and finds it.

-• LiteSpeed immediately serves the static HTML page to the visitor
+3. LiteSpeed immediately serves the static HTML page to the visitor.

-Notice how the inefficient web app is not in the picture at all once the page has been cached?
-From this point on, until the cache object expires, any visitors who request that page will not have to wait around for the web app.
+Notice how the web app does not need to regenerate the page once the page has been cached?
+From this point on, until the cache object expires, any visitors who request that page will not have to wait for the web app.

 When used in conjunction with Craft CMS, you can expect significant performance gains with a quick and easy setup.
 Rewrite rules can be used to customize LSCache's behavior.